States shuffle poll locations to protect seniors from virus

 Chicago Mayor Lori Lightfoot said her administration was urging the city's Board of Election Commissioners to extend its deadline for requesting mail-in ballots.
 She also suggested voters use in-person early voting locations.

-"In Ohio, I expect a lot of confusion next week,” she said, noting the shrinking number of days to get the word out about new polling locations.
-Election offices often can't reach voters through emails or texts, she said, and media such as newspapers have limited reach.
-She said that it could be even worse in places that decide even later to move voting locations.

-At virtually all polling places that remain in place, workers are being trained to disinfect machines regularly throughout Election Day.
-Major voting system vendor ES&S said it has shared best practices on cleaning and disinfecting the surfaces of its equipment, including touchscreens.

-Amber McReynolds, a former Denver election administrator who is now the executive director of the National Vote at Home Institute, an advocacy group, said election officials should be preparing for major changes for November even as they’re running primaries now.
+Amber McReynolds, a former Denver election administrator who is now executive director of the National Vote at Home Institute, an advocacy group, said the changes being made during the primaries should be a prelude to even bigger changes in November, when turnout will be greater.

 She said it’s not enough just to encourage people to request absentee ballots.
-Rather, she said, officials should try to do what a handful of states -- Colorado, Hawaii, Oregon, Utah and Washington -- do already and mail ballots to every voter.
-A version of that model is also being used for the first time this year in Democratic caucuses in Alaska, Hawaii and Wyoming and the party’s primary in Kansas.
+Rather, she said officials should try to do what a handful of states -- Colorado, Hawaii, Oregon, Utah and Washington — already do: Mail ballots to every voter.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.